Musical Instrument Repair Shop

 Call 517-999-9830 to discuss your needs with a repair person

 Call 517-999-9835 to discuss your needs with an appraiser.

+In addition to servicing instruments for Elderly Instruments, our shop accepts repairs from customers like you.
 Our shop is roughly 3,000 square feet and includes a spray booth and machine room.
-The current staff of 8 has over 110 years (combined) of experience in this field.
-Our high standards were originally set and maintained by some of the most talented people in the industry, including past repair shop managers Bart Reiter (renowned banjo builder) and T.J.
-Thompson (vintage Martin specialist and guitar builder).
-Current shop manager and head repairman Joe Konkoly has continued the tradition of excellence set by his predecessors.
-He and the rest of the repair shop staff have developed new techniques and also stay on top of the latest developments in guitar restoration and repair
+With over 100 years of combined experience, our current staff of 7 repair experts has the expertise to tackle nearly any repair or restoration job that comes our way.
+Our high standards were originally set and maintained by some of the most talented people in the industry, and our current shop manager and head repairman, Joe Konkoly, has continued the tradition of excellence set by his predecessors.

 Elderly Instruments Inspection and Setup Process

 With few exceptions, every new or used fretted instrument that comes through our doors is inspected and set up by our repair shop.
 If we find a problem with a new instrument, we fix it or return it to the supplier.
 Likewise, we ensure that all used and vintage instruments we sell — unless marked AS-IS — are restored or repaired as needed to be in good working order.
 We do our best to make sure that an instrument maintains its vintage or collectible value on the assumption that “less change is more” to an older instrument.